Luke-Pratley/building_road_segmentation/README.md

-# Building and Road Segmentation of Geospatial Images
+# Building and Road Network Segmentation of Geospatial Images

 [![Python application](https://github.com/Luke-Pratley/building_road_segmentation/actions/workflows/python-app.yml/badge.svg)](https://github.com/Luke-Pratley/building_road_segmentation/actions/workflows/python-app.yml)

-In this repository I investigate ways to semantically segment buildings and roads in top down.
+In this repository, I investigate ways to semantically segment buildings and roads in top down.
 The motivation is that humanitarian and natural disasters can impact roads and buildings, and having a tool that can quickly survey them is useful.
+I make use of tensorflow to create a UNet and perform the prediction.

 ## The Data